-"Nooo! ! ? " " Again ? " "Tell me it's not true! ! ! " I burst out laughing as I discovered the indignant-amused words of colleagues and friends on my Facebook page.
+I burst out laughing when I discovered the little indignant-amused words of colleagues and friends on my Facebook page.

-Yes, again Indonesia.
-The trip has its reasons that reason does not know.
+Yes, Indonesia again.
+The journey has its reasons that reason does not know.

-My destination: Pulau Weh, a small island off Banda Aceh, all the way west of Sumatra.
+My destination: Pulau Weh, a small island off the coast of Banda Aceh, in the west of Sumatra.

 It was short but intense.
-I absolutely do not regret this escapade, decided almost at the last minute.
+I don't regret at all this escapade, decided almost at the last minute.
 Pulau Weh regenerated me.
-The trip itself made me dizzy.
+The trip itself has exhilarated me.
 Rennes - Paris - Abu Dhabi - Kuala Lumpur - Banda Aceh - Pulau Weh.
 Too long, too complicated, too tiring?
-Carried by the joy of this new trip, I plunged into the atmosphere of airports with delight, investigating successive immigration controls with bliss.
+Carried by the joy of this new trip, I plunged back into the atmosphere of the airports with delight, and went through the successive immigration controls with bliss.

 Departures give me wings.
 I feel each time like a kid who was offered an extra ride.

-Pulau Weh is the most westerly and most northern of the inhabited islands of the archipelago.
-On the western tip of Sumatra, in Banda Aceh province, is the "Kilometer zero" from Indonesia.
+Pulau Weh is the most western and northern inhabited island of the archipelago.
+On the western tip of Sumatra, in the province of Banda Aceh, it is the "kilometer zero" of Indonesia.

-There is a beach there, Gapang, that I loved a lot during a previous trip, four years ago, and that I wanted to see again.
-A quiet and authentic corner.
+There is a beach there, Gapang, that I liked a lot during a previous trip, four years ago, and that I wanted to see again.
+A quiet and authentic place.
 As in 2010, I settled in one of the bungalows of the excellent Lumba Lumba diving center.